ClickHouse/ClickHouse/docs/en/operations/query-result-cache.md

 # Query Result Cache [experimental]

-The (experimental) query result cache allows to compute SELECT queries just once and to serve further executions of the same query immediately from the cache.
-Depending on the type of the queries, this can dramatically reduce latency and resource consumption of the
+The query result cache allows to compute SELECT queries just once and to serve further executions of the same query immediately from the cache.
+Depending on the type of the queries, this can dramatically reduce latency and resource consumption of the ClickHouse server.
-ClickHouse server.

 ## Background, Design and Limitations